Zachhaaa/SimpleViewer3D/README.md

  - __SimpleViewer3Dlauncher__
  - __SimpleViewer3Duninstaller__

-2. Run the following command, this must be done anytime you make changes to any of the 3 projects above because the python script puts those in a .zip to be integrated into the installer .exe.
+2. Run the following command, this must be done anytime you make changes to any of the 3 projects above because the python script puts those in a .zip to be integrated into the installer .exe. __NOTE:__ This command has been buggy on some systems I have tested for whatever reason.
+I am still trying to figure it out.
 ```bash
 python SimpleViewer3Dinstaller/UpdateZip.py
 ```